Morning, Monday, 11th October 2021

 ***Full-scale policy conference taking place online***

-This conference will examine priorities following the recent report from the Expert Panel on Educational Underachievement, A Fair Start, which outlines a new action plan with 47 areas for improvement.
+This conference will examine priorities following the recent report from the Expert Panel on Educational Underachievement, A Fair Start, which outlines a new action plan including 47 areas for improvement.

-Delegates will also look at the impact of COVID-19 on the attainment gap and educational underachievement, and other relevant developments, such as the Summer Scheme 2021 and the Pathway Fund 2021-2023, as well as the links between socio-economic deprivation and educational underachievement.
+Delegates will also look at the impact of COVID-19 on the attainment gap and educational underachievement, as well as other relevant developments, such as the Summer Scheme 2021 and the Pathway Fund 2021-2023, with further discussion on the links between socio-economic deprivation and educational underachievement.

 The agenda will bring out latest thinking on:

 Our forums are known for attracting strong interest from policymakers and stakeholders.
-Places have been reserved by officials from the Department for Education; and the Department for the Economy, NI.
-Also due to attend are representatives from the Action for Children NI; Lifestart Foundation; and National Foundation for Educational Research.
+Places have been reserved by officials from the Department for the Economy, NI; DAERA, NI; the Northern Ireland Audit Office; and the Department for Education.
+Also due to attend are representatives from Action for Children NI; Barnardo's; Carrickfergus Grammar School; Catholic Schools Trustee Service; CCEA; Equality Commission for NI; Extern; Lifestart Foundation; Loyola Marymount University; National Foundation for Educational Research; Queen's University Belfast; Silverstream Primary School, Carrickfergus; St Patrick's College Dungannon; Ulster University; West Belfast Partnership Board; Women Centre Derry; Young at Art; and Young Enterprise NI.

 Overall, we expect speakers and attendees to be a senior and informed group including Members of the Northern Ireland Assembly, senior officials from NI Executive Departments and regulators involved in this area of policy, as well as from schools and colleges; local authorities; consultancies and charities; publishers, awarding bodies, Edtech providers and other suppliers; law firms; research institutes and think-tanks as well as academics, together with reporters from the national and specialist media.